Syterz/Identifying-Predictors-of-High-Dengue-Incidence-in-Malaysia/README.md

 This repository contains materials for a project investigating whether short-term engineered weather signals (temperature, precipitation, humidity, windspeed) improve early detection of dengue surges in Malaysia.
 The work uses weekly dengue surveillance (2011–2024) from the Open Dengue Project and MoH portal’s database, and weather from the NASA POWER API and evaluates XGBClassifier models with explainability (SHAP), permutation importance and ablation testing.

 What’s here
-- `executive_summary.pdf` - one-page executive summary of the project and main results.
+- `Executive Summary.pdf` - one-page executive summary of the project and main results.
 - `notebooks/01_analysis_overview.ipynb` - cleaned notebook demonstrating the analysis workflow.
 Original data are not included.
 (To be added)
 - `DATA_INSTRUCTIONS.md` - instructions to download the public datasets used in this study.
 (To be added)
 - `final_model_features.joblib` - the ordered feature list used by the final model.
 (To be added)